makerdao/endgame-docs/tokenomics/elixir.md

 ## Elixir Development

-In the first version, Elixir will be a simple Balancer pool that consists of one third Dai, one third stETH and one third MKR.
+In the first version, Elixir will be a simple Balancer pool that consists of one third Dai, one third Lido stETH and one third MKR.
 This initial implementation has no dependency on EtherDAI which speeds up deployment.
 Later, the Balancer pool will be modified to replace stETH with EtherDAI.

 In its final form, Elixir will consist of one third Dai, one third EtherDai and one third MKR.

 ## Related Pages
 {% content-ref url="etherdai.md" %} EtherDai {% endcontent-ref %}
 {% content-ref url="subelixir.md" %} SubElixir {% endcontent-ref %}
-{% content-ref url="..\subDAOs\subDAOs.md" %} SubDAOs {% endcontent-ref %}
+{% content-ref url="subDAOs.md" %} SubDAOs {% endcontent-ref %}

 >Page last reviewed: 2023-01-09
 >Next review due: 2023-04-09